FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

     },
     {
       "@type": "Organization",
-      "description": " Two non-overlapping entities work in parallel to help drive BioCompute, the IEEE 2791-2020 (URL_TO_INSERT_RECORD-NAME_522 https://fairsharing.org/FAIRsharing.bbd7df)  Standard (URL_TO_INSERT_TERM_519 https://fairsharing.org/search?fairsharingRegistry=Standard) , and a Public Private Partnership.
+      "description": " Two non-overlapping entities work in parallel to help drive BioCompute, the IEEE 2791-2020 (URL_TO_INSERT_RECORD-NAME_309 https://fairsharing.org/FAIRsharing.bbd7df)  Standard, and a Public Private Partnership.
 Leadership for the Public Private Partnership consists of an Executive Steering Committee and a Technical Steering Committee.
-The schema that is referenced by the current draft of the IEEE standard (URL_TO_INSERT_TERM_520 https://fairsharing.org/search?fairsharingRegistry=Standard)  is maintained by an IEEE GitLab (URL_TO_INSERT_RECORD-NAME_523 https://fairsharing.org/FAIRsharing.530e61)  repository (URL_TO_INSERT_TERM_521 https://fairsharing.org/search?recordType=repository) . ", "name": "BioCompute Objects",
+The schema that is referenced by the current draft of the IEEE standard is maintained by an IEEE GitLab (URL_TO_INSERT_RECORD-NAME_310 https://fairsharing.org/FAIRsharing.530e61)  repository. ", "name": "BioCompute Objects",
       "@reverse": {
         "publisher": [